 What to do with a needle?

-Sew a bag.
+Sew the bag.

 What's the bag for?

-What are the stones for?
+What are the pebbles for?

 Throw at children, they tore all my flowers.